freya-davies/blog-express-handlebars/README.md

       res.render("index", { layout: "home.hbs" })
     }
     ```

+#### Restart the server and visit your routes.
+They should all look the same as before!
+But we have now significantly reduced the number of lines of code in our project.

 ### Handlebars Partials
 1. Partials allow us to write reusable small blocks of code - thus minimising redundant code within our files.
 In this example, we will create "header" and "footer" partials, which can then be inserted into our files.